Saranomy/TinyDrawer/README.md

 ```

 8. Run the `example_mario.py` on the Pi Pico
-9. On [Waveshare's Pico LCD 1.14](https://www.waveshare.com/wiki/Pico-LCD-1.14), the Press the B button to turn off the autorun mode.
-Then you can move the mario using left stick, right stick and the A button.
+9. On [Waveshare's Pico LCD 1.14](https://www.waveshare.com/wiki/Pico-LCD-1.14), press the B button to turn off the Mario's autorun mode.
+Then you can move the player using left stick, right stick and the A button.

 <a name="license"></a>